Brown Shrimp, Penaeus californiensis

 Phylogeny: The Brown Shrimp, Penaeus californiensis, is a member of the Penaeidae Family of Penaeid Shrimp.
 It is also known as the Yellowleg Shrimp and in Mexico as camarón café and camarón patiamarillo.

 Morphology: The Brown Shrimp are light brown to reddish brown in color with yellowish legs.
 They have a pronounced grove along both sides of the rostrum.
 The Brown Shrimp have well-developed toothed rostrums which extend to or past the eye stalks.
 The first 3 pairs of legs are clawed and all 5 pairs of legs are well developed.
-They are sexually dimorphic with females being larger than males – a maximum length of 25.0 cm (9.8 inches) versus 16.0 cm (6.3 inches).
+They are sexually dimorphic with females being larger than males – a maximum of 25.0 cm (9.8 inches) in lenght versus 16.0 cm (6.3 inches).
 The female shells are 5.5 cm (2.2 inches) in length.

 Habitat and Distribution: The Brown Shrimp are benthic and are found in brackish 26oC (79oF) waters over mud and sand substrate from the intertidal zone to depths up to 180 m (590 feet) with the majority being found between 25 m (82 feet) and 50 m (164 feet).
 The Brown Shrimp is a resident of all Mexican coastal waters of the Pacific Ocean.